Los Angeles Estate Planning Attorneys

 If you answered ‘yes’ to any of these questions, then you should contact us for an Estate Planning consultation.
 You may have already encountered terms such as “Pour-over Will”, “Revocable Living Trust,” “Advance Health Care Directive” and “Durable Power of Attorney,” and Gomez & Simone is committed to ensuring that our clients understand these concepts and how they can benefit you and your family.

-Call today for a free consultation, and let us show you our Estate Planning Package, which include the above-mentioned four components all for one low price.
+Call today for a free consultation, and let us show you our comprehensive Estate Planning Package, which includes the above-mentioned four components (plus more) all for one low price.
 We are among the most recognized real estate attorneys Los Angeles has and we commit to providing the best options and advice on how to manage your property.
 With the expertise of our attorneys, you will confidently plan for your future and your family’s future as well.

 Positive Online Reviews & Testimonials!